Join us Thursday for a live Q&A: Coronavirus vaccines and you. Find out more.

-These Purpose Prize winners — a handful of the extraordinary individuals awarded the Purpose Prize between 2006 and 2015 — remind us that there are no age limits to leaving your mark.
+These Purpose Prize winners — a handful of the extraordinary individuals awarded the Purpose Prize in 2018 — remind us that there are no age limits to leaving your mark.

 You are leaving AARP.org and going to the website of our trusted provider.
 The provider’s terms, conditions and policies apply.
 Please return to AARP.org to learn more about other benefits.